 Space Patrol frigates typically have 1 member of each branch on board.
 Whichever patrolman has the highest rank number is the Patrol Leader (commanding officer) of the vessel and is addressed as Captain while on a mission.
-If two or more patrolmen have the same rank, then the one with the highest Leadership asset will be appointed captain by the Senior Patrol Leader at the patrol base.
+If two or more patrolmen have the same rank, then the one with the highest medal point total (A Patrol Flare counts as 1 point, A Patrol Comet counts as 2 points and a Patrol Star counts as 3 points) will be appointed captain by the Senior Patrol Leader at the patrol base.
 If there is still a tie, dice randomly for the SPL's decision.
 The second highest rank crewman is the Assistant Patrol Leader and is addresses as Number 2.